Iosif Shikin: Biography

-Shikin was appointed soviet ambassador to Albania in November 1960, but was recalled on 25 November, during the Albanina-Soviet split, when the USSR Foreign Ministry accused the Albanian authorities of having "intentionally created such conditions" that made it impossible for Shikin to carry out his responsibilities.
+Shikin was appointed soviet ambassador to Albania in November 1960, but was recalled on 25 November, during the Albania–Soviet split, when the USSR Foreign Ministry accused the Albanian authorities of having "intentionally created such conditions" that made it impossible for Shikin to carry out his responsibilities.
 The Albanians denied this and claimed that though he held the title of ambassador for 11 months, Shikin had actually spent only five months in Albania.

 In 1962, he was appointed First Deputy Chairman of the Party and State Control Committee.